Leoningel/FeatureLearningComparison/README.md

 Execute the run comparisons file: ``./run_comparison.sh``.

-Specify that you want to run the models and/or plot the data: ``./run_comparison.sh --run_models --plot_data``.
+Specify that you want to run the models and/or plot the data: ``./run_comparison.sh --clean_results --run_models --plot_data``.

 If you want to run all the seeds in parallel, you can run the ``./parallel_comparison.sh`` script.
+Make sure the results_temp folder is clean: ``./run_comparison.sh --clean_results``.
+You must run this script for each of the examples!

 ## Steps to plot the figures